 - people learn from each other and see themselves as having something to teach others

-The above focused on the links between ???learning??? and ???flourishing??? at the neighbourhood level.
-There was acknowledgement that there are other factors associated with Flourishing and that some of the driving influences operate at the broader city or national level.
+The above focused on the links between learning and flourishing at the neighbourhood level.
+There was acknowledgement that there are other factors associated with Flourishing (not least around employment, income, occupation etc) and that some of the driving influences operate at the broader city or national level.
 At the same time the development of this potential framework was helpful in a number of ways: